klekarkar/klekarkar.github.io/_talks/Boussinesq_lecture.md

 ---
 title: "SWAT Conference 2023: Climate Change effect on Crop Water Use in Tropical Regions"
 collection: talks
-thumb: /images/talks/swat_2023.jpg
+thumb: /images/talks/bsnsq_2024.jpg
 type: "Oral Presentation"
-permalink: /talks/swat_2023
+permalink: /talks/bsnsq_2024
-venue: "International SWAT Conference"
+venue: "KNAW, AMsterdam"
-date: 2023-06-29
+date: 2024-10-10
-location: "Aarhus University, Denmark"
 ---

-I presented my Masters thesis study where we studied the effects of anthropogenic warming on the water use of crops in the Nyando area, Western Kenya.
-More details about the contents of the talk can be found in this [publication](https://www.sciencedirect.com/science/article/pii/S0378377424000313)
+I present the progess of my ongoing research on combining low-cost sensors and a conceptial hydrological model to quantify water retention in the restored nature conservation area in Boechout, Belgium.